Prospective Students

 Students seeking the M.S. degree in order to improve their research skills, to prepare for a career in research and development, or to gain admission to a Ph.D. program should pursue the research option, also known as the M.S. with thesis.
 This program requires performance of original research and defense of a written thesis, in addition to coursework and additional requirements outlined on the research track page.

-A student desiring a research M.S. must identify a faculty member who agrees to serve as the student’s research advisor/mentor before being admitted to the program.
-The faculty member must notify the program that they will serve as research mentor.
-A list of trainers for the program are listed under the faculty trainer directory. here.
+A student pursuing the research track must identify a faculty member who agrees to serve as the student’s research advisor/mentor.
+A list of trainers for the program are listed under the faculty trainer directory here.
+For more information, please see the “Finding a Research Mentor” section on our Applying to the Program webpage.

 Coursework Track